Proceeds of Crime (Money Laundering) and Terrorist Financing Act

 Under Part 1 of the Proceeds of Crime (Money Laundering) and Terrorist Financing Act (“PCMLTFA”), each person or entity subject to the PCMLTFA is required to report to the Financial Transactions and Reports Analysis Centre of Canada (“FINTRAC”) every financial transaction that occurs and every financial transaction that is attempted in the course of their activities if there are reasonable grounds to suspect that either: (a) the transaction is related to the commission or the attempted commission of a money laundering offence; or (b) the transaction is related to the commission or the attempted commission of a terrorist activity financing offence.

-The author in A Guide to Canadian Money Laundering Legislation states that the wording of s.
-7 of the PCMLTFArequires that the reporting entity have “reasonable grounds” for suspicion before there is a reporting obligation, and provides:
+The author in A Guide to Canadian Money Laundering Legislation evaluated the wording of s.
+7 of the PCMLTFA with respect to “reasonable grounds” for suspicion and provided:

 “Reasonable grounds” is a difficult concept to deal with in law and there is no clear objective meaning to the phrase “reasonable grounds”.
 Canadian jurisprudence has considered the phrase in the context of its particular usage in statutory provisions raised by the litigation at hand.
-Still, Canadian legal dictionaries indicate that “reasonable grounds” may involve a bona fide belief in a serious possibility based on credible evidence or judgment of a person exercising his or her training and experience.
-Guideline 2states: ‘“Reasonable grounds to suspect’ is determined by what is reasonable in your circumstances, including normal business practices and systems within your industry.”
+“Reasonable grounds” may involve a bona fide belief in a serious possibility based on credible evidence or judgment of a person exercising his or her training and experience.
+Guideline 2 states: ‘“Reasonable grounds to suspect’ is determined by what is reasonable in your circumstances, including normal business practices and systems within your industry.”

 In the academic article, “Canada’s Laws on Money Laundering & Proceeds of Crime”, the author alludes to the difficultly in proving knowledge in the context of proceeds of crime legislation: